 Even if your system has an existing check valve, it's best to replace it when installing a new sump pump, just in case minerals have corroded or damaged the valve flap.
 All sump pumps installed by an authorized Basement Systems dealer include a check valve.

 Call for a Free Estimate and inspection from a certified Sump Pump installer.
 Ask your Sump Pump technician about a check valve.

+A check valve on the discharge line keeps water in the pipe from flowing back into the sump pit when the pump switches off.
 A check valve is sometimes referred to as a "one-way" valve because it allows water (or any liquid) to move in one direction only.
-To appreciate how a check valve helps your sump pump system work more effectively, think about what happens when no check valve is present.
-Your sump pump will turn off automatically after a certain amount of water is pumped out of your sump pit or sump liner.
-But the water that remains in the discharge pipe will fall back into the sump pit, raising the water level again so that pumping will need to resume.
+To appreciate how a check valve helps your sump pump system work more effectively, think about what happens when no check valve is present: Your sump pump will turn off automatically after a certain amount of water is pumped out of your sump pit or sump liner.
+The water that remains in the discharge pipe will fall back into the sump pit, raising the water level again so that pumping will need to resume.

 Forcing a sump pump to move the same water twice can cause the pump to burn out prematurely.
 By installing a check valve in the sump pump's discharge line, you can avoid pumping the same water twice.

 Our specially-designed sump pump check valve is only available from a certified sump pump installer in your area.
 Contact Basement Systems today to request a consultation and get a free cost estimate on a new sump pump system.